jbob/gallry/README.md

     $ cd public/galleries/ExampleGallery/images
     $ zip ../images.zip *.jpg

-The ZIP file must be called images.zip! and be stored at public/galleries/ExampleGallery/.
+The ZIP file must be called `images.zip` and be stored at `public/galleries/ExampleGallery/`.